-For the first time ever at Abraham Darby, all three bands - Showband, Junior Jazz and Senior Jazz - gained the top Platinum Awards at the finals of the National Concert Band Festival of Great Britain.
+For the first time ever at Haberdashers' Abraham Darby, all three bands - Showband, Junior Jazz and Senior Jazz - gained the top Platinum Awards at the finals of the National Concert Band Festival of Great Britain.

 The Showband, Junior Jazz Band & Senior Jazz Band all competed in the finals of the national festival held at the Royal Northern College of Music, Manchester on Saturday 13th April 2019.
 The National Concert Band Festival has been running for over 30 years and it provides an opportunity for both wind bands and jazz bands to perform at a national platform and receive top level constructive musical feedback from the best musicians within the band fraternity.